Expansion of the universe: History of the concept

 In 1912–1914, Vesto Slipher discovered that light from remote galaxies was redshifted, a phenomenon later interpreted as galaxies receding from the Earth.
 In 1922, Alexander Friedmann used the Einstein field equations to provide theoretical evidence that the universe is expanding.

 The key astronomical demonstration of the expansion of the universe is known as Hubble's law or sometimes as the Hubble–Lemaître law.
 The name and thus the honor of the discovery has been debated.
 In 1924, Swedish astronomer Knut Lundmark found observational evidence for expansion.
 While his results were reasonably accurate even by today's standards, they relied upon galaxy diameter measurements and the distance to the Andromeda Galaxy which were unproven at the time.

 In 1927, Georges Lemaître derived solutions for Einstein's equations of general relativity and applied them to data published by Slipher and Hubble to propose a linear relationship between distance to galaxies and their recessional velocity.
 The linear relationship was firmly established by Edwin Hubble in 1929 using multiple methods and cross-checked with proven techniques.

 Hubble himself did not associate the relationship now called Hubble's law to the expansion of the universe and his estimate of the proportionality constant was too large by a factor of 7, but his publications sparked interest in the earlier theoretical work and initiated increasingly sophisticated efforts to measure the constant.
 Astronomer Walter Baade recalculated the size of the known universe in the 1940s, doubling the previous value.
 For most of the second half of the 20th century, the value of the Hubble constant was estimated to be between 50±and km⋅s^{−1}⋅Mpc^{−1}.

-On 13 January 1994, NASA formally announced a completion of its repairs related to the main mirror of the Hubble Space Telescope, allowing for sharper images and, consequently, more accurate analyses of its observations.
+On 13 January 1994, NASA formally announced the completion of its repairs related to the main mirror of the Hubble Space Telescope, allowing for sharper images and, consequently, more accurate analyses of its observations.
 Shortly after the repairs were made, Wendy Freedman's 1994 Key Project analyzed the recession velocity of M100 from the core of the Virgo Cluster, offering a Hubble constant measurement of 80±17 km⋅s^{−1}⋅Mpc^{−1}.
 Later the same year, Adam Riess et al. used an empirical method of visual-band light-curve shapes to more finely estimate the luminosity of Type Ia supernovae.
 This further minimized the systematic measurement errors of the Hubble constant, to 67±7 km⋅s^{−1}⋅Mpc^{−1}.
 Reiss's measurements on the recession velocity of the nearby Virgo Cluster more closely agree with subsequent and independent analyses of Cepheid variable calibrations of Type Ia supernovae, which estimates a Hubble constant of 73±7 km⋅s^{−1}⋅Mpc^{−1}.
 In 2003, David Spergel's analysis of the cosmic microwave background during the first year observations of the Wilkinson Microwave Anisotropy Probe satellite (WMAP) further agreed with the estimated expansion rates for local galaxies, 72±5 km⋅s^{−1}⋅Mpc^{−1}.